HefnaValravn/ubuntu_server/extra_exercises/explanation_docker.md

 "nicolasbenedettigonzalezsasm2425".
 The public repository that the assignment image is found in is therefore called 'nicolasbenedettisasm2425/sasm_docker'.)

-Then, I can tag my image with the command `docker tag nginx:alpine nicolasbenedettisasm2425/sasm_docker:latest`, where "latest" is the tag I choose to give this image on my repository.
+Then, I can tag my image with the command `docker tag nginx-webserver nicolasbenedettisasm2425/sasm_docker:latest`, where "latest" is the tag I choose to give this image on my repository.
 Then I can push the image to the repository on dockerhub with `docker push nicolasbenedettisasm2425/sasm_docker`, evidently after creating said public repository on dockerhub.